zeroinfinity2/zeroflatUI/README.md

 <li>Overall system uptime monitoring</li>
 <li>Automatic weather forecasting features</li>
 <br />
 This is a alpha release, these skins are still under heavy development.
+Read the WIKI for setup information.